top of page

 It is the duty of the PCBU to provide and manage the WHS management system.
 This includes managing risks and hazards.
 Directors and CEOs must ensure necessary actions occur and control measures are put in place.
 The supervisors and managers of the business ensure the established policies and procedures are adhered to.

-Appropriate staff can be appointed to carry out a risk assessment on behalf of the organisation, as long as they are competent to do so but in no way should this be done as an effort of a business owner or director to pass over their responsibilities to someone else.
+Appropriate staff can be appointed to carry out a risk assessment on behalf of the organisation, as long as they are competent to do so but in no way should this be done as an effort of a business owner or director to pass off or offload their responsibilities to a person lower on the chain.
 A WHS duty holder cannot transfer or subcontract their legal liability to another party.
 Even if the task is delegated, the original party remains responsible for ensuring it is performed correctly.
 WHS duties are non-delegable.
 This includes the duty to manage risks.

 A health and safety committee has no “authority”

 The Health and Safety Committee has the power to make recommendations to Management, however, the committee does not have the “authority” to implement those recommendations.
-Senior management make the decisions.
-Management of the workplace is the duty of the PCBU and business owners and company directors to ensure.
+Senior management make the decisions and approve changes.

-Section 77 of the WHS Act clearly outlines functions of a health and safety committee, i.e.,
+Section 77 of the WHS Act clearly outlines the duties of a health and safety committee, i.e.,

 1. to facilitate co-operation between the PCBU and workers in instigating, developing, and carrying out measures designed to ensure the workers’ health and safety at work, and